-Presenteeism – What employers can do when employees show up to work, but due to medical or psychological conditions, don’t perform at their best.
+Presenteeism – What employers can do when employees show up to work but don’t perform at their best due to medical or psychological conditions.

 What would you do if you have an employee who shows up at work every day, but gets little to nothing done and looks visibly distraught or stressed?
-Are you able to recognise that something may be wrong with him or her, thus affecting engagement and productivity levels?
+Can you recognise that something may be wrong with him or her, thus affecting engagement and productivity levels?
 And if yes, what do you do about it?

-There’s a term for being physically present at work, but being unable to work productively or happily, even.
-And it is called ‘presenteeism’, a phenomenon that has been particularly chronic since Covid-19, which has led to job losses, isolation, and an overall poorer well-being for many people in the workplace.
+There’s a term for being physically present at work, but being unable to work productively or happily.
+And it is called ‘presenteeism’, a phenomenon that has been particularly chronic since Covid-19, which has led to job losses, isolation, and overall poorer well-being for many people in the workplace.

 A costly problem

-However, presenteeism is not new and is also costing companies a lot in terms of money, as well as productivity.
+However, presenteeism is not new and also costs companies a lot in terms of money and productivity.

 An American Productivity Audit estimates that decreased productivity due to presenteeism costs the US economy more than USD 150 billion annually.
 In Japan, that estimate is USD 3,055 per employee each year, according to research.

 In the United Kingdom, Britain’s Healthiest Workplace Survey 2019 found that days of productivity lost per employee per year were three days due to absenteeism and 35 days due to presenteeism.
-The AIA Vitality Healthiest Workplace Survey 2019 was also cited in the above survey, where every year, the AIA survey covers the health and well-being of more than 26,000 employees in the Asia Pacific region.
+The AIA Vitality Healthiest Workplace Survey 2019 was also cited in the above survey.
+Every year, the AIA survey covers the health and well-being of more than 26,000 employees in the Asia Pacific region.

 AIA’s research showed that employees in this region work significantly longer hours than their counterparts in the UK and Australia but are far less productive, take considerably more time off work because of sickness and have higher presenteeism scores.
-In Hong Kong, with the worst outcomes across the 6 countries and territories that were surveyed, almost 46 per cent of employees worked more than 50 hours per week.
-However, the average amount of productive time lost per year in Hong Kong amounted to 77.4 days, the survey found.
+In Hong Kong, with the worst outcomes across the six surveyed countries and territories, almost 46 per cent of employees worked more than 50 hours per week.
+However, the survey found that the average amount of productive time lost per year in Hong Kong amounted to 77.4 days.